Download full CV as PDF.

 BSc Adv Hons Biological Sciences, University of Wollongong, NSW, Australia, 2002

 Meadows A, Bombak AE.
 Yes, we can (No, you can’t): Weight stigma, self-efficacy, and the development of active-fat identity.
-Under review.
+Fat Studies.
+In press.

 Calogero RM, Tylka TL, Mensinger JL, Meadows A, Daníelsdóttir S. Recognizing fat as a fundamental right: A weight-inclusive approach to size acceptance and healing from sizeism.
 Women & Therapy.
 In press.